ray-project/ray/doc/source/cluster/kubernetes.rst

 .. note::

-  The easiest way to run a Ray cluster is by using the built-in autoscaler, which has support for running on top of Kubernetes.
-Please see the :ref:`autoscaler documentation <ray-launch-k8s>` for details.
+  This document is mainly for advanced Kubernetes usage.
+The easiest way to run a Ray cluster on Kubernetes is by using the built-in Cluster Launcher.
+Please see the :ref:`Cluster Launcher documentation <ray-launch-k8s>` for details.

 This document assumes that you have access to a Kubernetes cluster and have ``kubectl`` installed locally and configured to access the cluster.
 It will